sfcgeorge/HATS/README.md

-# HTML Autoclosing Tag to String 🎩 HATS
+# HTML Autoclose Tag to String 🎩 HATS

-## A simple no dependencies JS library for building HTML strings.
+**A simple no dependencies JS library for building HTML strings.**

 I found myself occasionally writing HTML in little JavaScript strings and that felt wrong.
 All the string concatenation (or interpolation if you're